rsand-temple/novelkms/docs/NovelKMS_Project_Document.md

 - Help topics are seed content; expand as product matures.
 - Artifacts: blob dir must be in backup set; restore de-dup appends "(n)" to whole name; nav-pane folder drag deferred.

+- Review network: only slice 1A (profiles) shipped; requests/snapshots/queue/reviews/metrics/moderation
+  tables exist but are unused. `review_context_item` is unpopulated until Phase 2.
+- `UserPreferenceResource` uses `@Context` field injection — works only because it is registered by class; would fail any resource test.
+Convert to method-parameter form if it ever gets one.

 ## Near-term next actions

 1. Admin billing: extend trial, revoke-family semantics, plan mapping, webhook diagnostics.